Higher physically correct specific impulse than calculated

 Hello, somebody noticed that the conversion factor from Isp in seconds to Isp in ms?Â¹ isn't g0 (=9.81 ms?Â²) and instead something like 9.82 ms?Â².

 Apart from using seconds for the Isp which already confuses many people because the g0 pop now up and it appears that values like ?v depends on the gravitational acceleration at your craft's position it also can't be used in formulas directly.
 Especially because we don't know the actual conversion factor (and assumed it is 9.81 ms?Â²) we get wrong values.

 Now the solution would be to change the conversion factor and to show the specific impulse also in ms?Â¹ in the VAB.
 Maybe even define then in the part file that way (although this is a little harder without breaking compability with mods).

-#3 Updated by xZise about 3 years ago
+#3 Updated by xZise almost 5 years ago

 - File screenshot1.png screenshot1.png added

 - Status changed from Needs Clarification to Updated

 - % Done changed from 0 to 10

 Okay I retested it on 1.1.3 and it seems to be below 9.81 m/sÂ² now.

 As seen on the screenshot, the specific impulse is 345s, the thrust 60kN and the fuel flow 3.54684 units per second.
 As far as I can tell the unit is the volume, so it needs to converted to kilograms per second.
 Because it is using liquid fuel and oxidizer with a density of 5 kilogram per unit, the fuel flow is 17.7342kg/s.
 This leads to a conversion factor of: 9.80665 m / s^2